clustericious/Yars/README.md

 # DESCRIPTION

-**NOTE**: Development for this tool is winding down, and [Yars](https://metacpan.org/pod/Yars) will probably be deprecated within the next couple of years.
+**NOTE**: Development for this tool is winding down, and [Yars](https://metacpan.org/pod/Yars) is deprecated.
 Please contact me ASAP if you depend on this tool.
-Please see [https://github.com/clustericious/Yars/issues/31](https://github.com/clustericious/Yars/issues/31) for details.
+Please see and/or comment on [https://github.com/clustericious/Yars/issues/31](https://github.com/clustericious/Yars/issues/31) for details.
+Yars as a distribution may be removed from CPAN, but not before December 31, 2018.

 Yars is a simple RESTful server for data storage.